stelcodes/nuzzle/README.md

 > **Note:** An "entry" refers to a key-value pair of a map

-The Nuzzle config data-structure must be a map where each key is either a keyword or a vector of keywords.
+The Nuzzle config must be a map where each key is either a keyword or a vector of keywords.
 The distinction is important.
 It separates map entries into two categories:

 1. **Option Entries:** Option entries have a **keyword** key and are usually defined by Nuzzle, but you can also include your own custom option entries as well.
 The associated value can be of any type.
 Here is a brief summary of all the option entry keys specified by Nuzzle: